ray155093/azure-docs.zh-tw/articles/iot-suite/securing-iot-ground-up.md

 <properties
- pageTitle="徹底保護您的物聯網 | Microsoft Azure"
- description="本文說明 Microsoft Azure IoT 套件的內建安全性功能" services="" suite="iot-suite" documentationCenter=""
+ pageTitle="Securing your Internet of Things from the ground up | Microsoft Azure" description="This article describes the built-in security features of the Microsoft Azure IoT Suite" services="" suite="iot-suite" documentationCenter=""